DSU-Digital-Sound-Design/f-23-history-of-recorded-music/content/schedule.md

  **Interactive StoryMap Project**

 http://storymap.knightlab.com/
 Show how a piece of technology developed in different places on a map.
-You could also use it to annotate an image.
-One example could be to annotate an image of a recording session.
-What mic, room, and performers?
+Did a piece of technology get developed at different place and times?
+That might work well for a StoryMap.

 ## Week 10 (10/23) - Music in 1s and 0s: The Art and Politics of Digital Sampling